Square9Softworks/Square9.CA.ExchangeRates/README.md

 # Square9.CA.ExchangeRates
 Call Assembly to calculate an amount based on real time exchange rate data.
 With this tool, customers can work with amount data that might be in a different currency, say GBP (British Pound), and convert the amount to the US Dollar (USD) equivalent based on the real time exchange rate, served by an external exchange rate API (in this case, ratesapi.io).
+Download the supported version of this assembly here:  http://square9zgm.sftp.wpengine.com/dlls/Square9.CA.ExchangeRates.dll

 The example demonstrates both a Call Assembly for GlobalCapture or GlobalAction, and a console application that demonstrates how to test an assembly without having to setup and wait for workflows to run.
 In general, it's a good practice to test your Assembly